 January's supermoon is actually the second of three back-to-back supermoon full moons to come in the next two months.
 The full moon also occurred near perigee on Dec.
 3 and will again on Jan.
 31, according to NASA, which billed the line up as a supermoon trilogy.
 The Jan.
 31 supermoon is also the second full moon of January, making it a blue moon, and also occurs during a total lunar eclipse.

 What is a supermoon?

 Supermoons happen when a full moon approximately coincides with the moon's perigee, or a point in its orbit at which it is closest to Earth.
 This makes the moon appear up to 14 percent larger and 30 percent brighter than usual.

 While the moon's average distance is 238,000 miles (382,900 km) from Earth, its orbit isn't perfectly circular, so that distance varies a small amount.
 The perigee for January's supermoon is the closest of this year.

 Supermoons don't happen every month because the moon's orbit changes orientation as the Earth goes around the sun.
 So, the long axis of the moon's elliptical path around the Earth points in different directions, meaning that a full (or new) moon won't always happen at apogee or perigee.

 When to see the supermoon

-Look for the full moon in the constellation of Taurus.
-Though the moon is officially full on Dec.
-3, it will still appear full to the casual observer the night before and after.
+While the moon is officially full on Jan.
+1, it will still appear full to the casual observer the night before and after.

-How the Full Cold Moon got its names
+How the Full Wolf Moon got its names